 This HBO documentary has so many creepy moments that it’s difficult for any to stand out.
 Here’s one that did.

-Imagine that your kid brother is living a real-life fairytale: he’s best buddies with with the world’s biggest music star.
-He hangs out at the guy’s cool-ass mansion, eats ice cream and plays videogames with him, and hears secrets that Vanity Fair would die for.
+Imagine that your kid brother is living a real-life fairytale: he’s best buddies with with the world’s biggest music star, hanging out at the guy’s cool-ass mansion, eating ice-cream and playing videogames with him, and hearing secrets that Vanity Fair will never know.

 It sounds unbelievable, a fantasy concocted by the biggest bullshitter on the playground (“I’m going steady with Miss America!
 No, you can’t meet her, she goes to another school!”) but this is actually happening, in real life.
 It’s enough to make you believe in magic.

 Wouldn’t your brain…implode?
-Shatter from the cognitive rewrites it has to do?
-The fairytale is instantly gone.
-All of those years of happiness now have a sinister new context.
+The fairytale is gone.
+The years of happiness now have a sinister new context.
 Was this what was happening to your younger brother?
 Those holidays and funpark rides and sleepovers…was this the price?
 Why didn’t you spot it?
-Are you stupid, a rube?

 That’s the situation the brother of Wade Robson (one of the two subjects of the documentary, with James Safechuck being the other) found himself in 1993.
 It’s emblematic of how the Michael Jackson story has ended: too good to be true.
 I’ve heard alcohol described as a way of robbing happiness from tomorrow.
 Michael Jackson was cultural alcohol: the past was fun; but now the hangover has arrived.
 To be fair, Michael Jackson may have stolen happiness from some people’s present, too.